 It is important that your poorly pet be regularly seen by a vet to check his or her kidney values.

 Problems with feeding

-The ideal calcium-phosphorus content is a value of 1.3–1.4:1 and is used as basis for all our Terra Canis menus.
-The increased calcium requirements for young dogs is already included in our PUPPY food line so no additional calcium supplements are necessary.
+The calcium-phosphorus ratio in feed for fully grown dogs should be between 1:1 and 2:1.
+This is taken into account in all our Terra Canis menus.
+The increased calcium requirement for young dogs is already taken into account in our PUPPY food line, meaning that no additional calcium supplements are necessary.

 The most reliable way of testing if the actual net weight is the same as the grams stated on the label is to weigh the can while it is still closed.
 The empty weight of the can including the lid should then be deducted.
 This value is the net weight of the contents of the can.
-Here are the weights of the empty cans with lid: 100g: 30g; 200g: 36g; 400g: 50g; 800g: 92g The filling quantities are regularly checked by the Weights and Measures Office and by ourselves.
-It is always best to weigh the sealed cans and subtract the weight of the empty can with the lid.
-It is also important to completely remove and weigh the contents together with the liquid.
+Here are the weights of the empty cans with lid: 100g: 26g; 200g: 37g; 400g: 51g; 800g: 95g Variations of +/- 1-2g are possible.

 Barley grass grows from the barley grain in the form of a long green stalk, similar to freshly grown kitchen herbs.
 The superfood barley grass may have a name that sounds like it is a grain, but other than that, it has nothing to do with the starch-producing plant.
 Barley grass is gluten-free and grain-free and contains an unrivalled variety of nutrients.
-The green nutrient bomb combines a wealth of vital nutrients, vitamins, minerals, phytochemicals and antioxidants.
+The green nutrient powerhouse combines a wealth of vital nutrients, vitamins, minerals, secondary phytochemicals and antioxidants.
 It is also rich in the green ‘super nutrient’ chlorophyll.